-- The Principal Adverse Impact ("PAI") analysis is part of the Corporate Responsibility Rating (See below)
+- the Principal Adverse Impact analysis is part of the Country Rating (See below)

-- The Management Company is implementing an "Adverse Impact on Sustainability Policy", measuring the PAI.
-The Policy first intend to monitor the contributions to climate change (CO2 emissions, CO2 intensity, implied temperature) in the context of the "Climate Trajectory" objectives.
+- the Management Company is implementing an Adverse Impact on Sustainability Policy, measuring the PAI.
+The Policy first intend to monitor the contributions to climate change (CO2 intensity) and social issues (Country submitted to social violation, average income inequality score) and corruption (average corruption score).